tverona1/QuestAppLauncher_Assets/README.md

 ```

 ---
-Generator usage:
+### Generator usage:
+Windows only
 Add args to run specific tasks
 or run all tasks and do a release
 ```
 QuestAssetGenerator.py -a ACCESS_TOKEN -da -dr -c -g